yutingsdu/GeLuster/README.md

         e.g. export PATH=/home/yuting/minimap2/:$PATH

-    (B) Change to the GeLuster/src directory and make
+    (B) Change to the GeLuster/src directory and make.

           $ cd src
           $ make release

     (C) Test GeLuster on a demo data set.

+        Change to GeLuster/sample_test/, and type the following command:

+          $ ./run_me.sh

+        If you get the geluster_outdir/GeLuster.tsv, you have succesfully installed GeLuster.

 ===========================================================================